 @CucumberOptions to specify the feature we want to execute and the reporting capabilities.
 We want to generate a JUnit-compatible report.

 Having understood all this, the only piece we miss is the implementation of the steps.
 We can complete the full story now and check how the steps trigger the Java methods within a fresh context per scenario, and how assertions make their part.

 For the curious ones, two notes:

 - Did you notice the thread pausing at some point of our test?
-It’s there because our system is Eventually Consistent: the event will take some time to be consumed by the second microservice, and that one will take its time to complete the operation.
+It’s there because our system is Eventually Consistent.
+The second microservice needs some time to consume the event and complete the operation.
 The

-sleep()methods are there just to illustrate the eventual consistency, make sure you don’t use those waits in a real CI system: they can become easily the source of many spurious errors (e.g. if you have a congested CI machine that doesn’t respond in time).
-Instead of this, you should implement a retry mechanism with a longer timeout.
+sleep()methods are there just to illustrate the eventual consistency so make sure you don’t use those waits in a production-code test.
+They will make your test flaky (e.g. if you have a congested RabbitMQ server).
+Instead, you should implement a retry mechanism and a longer timeout.

 - If you have a look at the